 - Click the Download link at the top of the list.
 A pop-up window that shows the progress of the files downloading will open; a link to a .zip file will be displayed when the download is complete.

 - Click the link to the .zip file, then save the file to your computer.

 - Click the Close button at the bottom of the pop-up window after you have downloaded the .zip file.

 You will need to unzip this file to access the students' files.
 Add your comments to them individually, saving each one as you go, but be sure that you do not change the names of the files.
 D2L uses the code in the file name to return it to the student who submitted it.

-Return Student Files with Feedback to a Dropbox Folder
+Return Student Files with Feedback to a Submission Folder

 - Re-zip the folder containing your students' files.

-- Go back to the dropbox folder the files were submitted to in D2L.
+- Go back to the Submission folder the files were submitted to in D2L.